dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/AFL/README.md

    use GCC mode (afl-gcc/afl-g++) (or afl-clang/afl-clang++ for clang)
 ```

-In using the various compilers, there are serveral flags that can be set to select different options.
+In using the various compilers, several flags can be set to select different options.
 We point out a few key options here for LTO mode:

 If you instrument with LTO mode (afl-clang-fast/afl-clang-lto), the following options are available:

-* Splitting integer, string, float, and switch comparisons so AFL++ can easier solve these.
-This is an important option if you do not have a very good and large input corpus.
+* Splitting integer, string, float, and switch comparisons so AFL++ can more easily solve these.
+This is an important option if you do not have a very good or large input corpus.
 This technique is called laf-intel or COMPCOV.
 To use this, set the following environment variable before compiling the target: ```export AFL_LLVM_LAF_ALL=1```.
 You can read more about this in instrumentation/README.laf-intel.md.

-A different technique (and usually a better one than laf-intel) is to instrument the target so that any compare values in the target are sent to AFL++ which then tries to put these values into the fuzzing data at different locations.
+A different technique (and usually a better one than laf-intel) is to instrument the target so that any compared values in the target are sent to AFL++ which then tries to put these values into the fuzzing data at different locations.
 This technique is very fast and good - if the target does not transform input data before comparison.
 Therefore, this technique is called input to state or redqueen.
 If you want to use this technique, then you have to compile the target twice, once specifically with/for this mode by setting ```AFL_LLVM_CMPLOG=1```, and pass this binary to ```afl-fuzz``` via the ```-c``` parameter.
 Note that you can compile also just a cmplog binary and use that for both, however, there will be a performance penalty.
 You can read more about this in instrumentation/README.cmplog.md.

 * If you use LTO, LLVM, or GCC_PLUGIN mode (afl-clang-fast/afl-clang-lto/afl-gcc-fast), you have the option to selectively instrument parts of the target that you are interested in.
 For afl-clang-fast, you have to use an llvm version newer than 10.0.0 or a mode other than DEFAULT/PCGUARD.